Shimer College Core Program

-The Shimer College Core Program is a curriculum sequence of 16 required courses in humanities, social sciences, natural sciences and interdisciplinary studies.
+The Shimer Great Books School Core Program is a curriculum sequence of 16 required courses in humanities, social sciences, natural sciences and interdisciplinary studies.
 "Basic Studies" courses are generally taken during the first two years, and "Advanced Studies" during the final two years.
 The "Advanced Integrative Studies" courses, numbered are taken in the final year.

 In addition to required core classes, electives offer in-depth work in a particular subject, or basic skills instruction.
 Tutorials follow a similar protocol, but with only one or two students per course, and are similar in structure to the Oxford-Cambridge supervision system.

 Pedagogy

 Small seminars are sole form of instruction.
 Classes are composed of no more than twelve students, and read and discuss only original source material.

 Through a process Shimer internally calls "shared inquiry", "the text is the teacher, and thus the faculty member's role is to facilitate interaction between the text and the students",as well as between the students themselves.
 Readings are also organized by broad historical and philosophical themes, rather than conventional fields.

 Faculty are always addressed by first name.
 Teachers "facilitate" discussion, and therefore may talk little during actual class-time.
 Often teachers provide historical and relational information not available from other students or the text itself.